ceph/ceph/doc/rados/deployment/ceph-deploy-new.rst

-.. note:: If you run multiple clusters, ensure you adjust the default port settings and open ports for your additional cluster(s) so that the networks of the two different clusters don't conflict with each other.
+.. note:: If you run multiple clusters, ensure you adjust the default port settings and open ports for your additional cluster(s) so that the networks of the two different clusters do not conflict with each other.

 .. _Monitor Configuration Reference: ../../configuration/mon-config-ref